 Bureaucracy in Italy is designed to make life difficult.
-There are 4 main things you need to do – apply for a work visa (permesso di soggiorno – though no longer necessary for EU citizens), register your address with the local commune, apply for your tax number (codice fiscale), and get your national health card.
+There are 4 main things you need to do – register your address with the local municipality office (comune), apply for a work visa (permesso di soggiorno – though no longer necessary for EU citizens), apply for your tax number (codice fiscale), and get your national health card.

-EU citizens will have to spend at least a couple of mornings visiting the various offices, queuing, photocopying passports, and filling out forms.
+EU citizens will have to spend at least 2 or 3 mornings visiting the various offices, queuing, photocopying passports, and filling out forms.

 As a non-EU citizen, getting a work permit after you have arrived in Italy is almost impossible unless you marry an Italian.
 Very few companies are willing or able to sponsor teachers coming from outside the EU due to the cost, time and uncertainty involved.

 There are a limited number of visas available if your company sponsors you and offers you a ‘contratto a tempo indeterminato‘ (see the FAQ on employment contracts in Italy) and even fewer available for ‘lavoro autonomo‘ (the second, third and fourth options in that FAQ).

 Non-EU citizens must start this process in their home country – as this topic is constantly changing and has so many ifs and buts and exceptions we cannot even hope to give much detailed advice on this topic.
 Please check at your local Italian Consulate or Embassy for details of the application process, and as a first step you can consult the immigration section of the Italian Ministry of Foreign Affairs and the Ministry of Home Affairs.